Mansijain1761/spring-boot-example-1/README.md

 ~~~

-To see the unit test fail, edit `String greeting`string in the `HelloController` class.
+To see unit test fail, edit `String greeting`string in the `HelloController` class.

 Example: